slackapi/python-slack-sdk/README.md

 # Python slackclient
 The Python slackclient is a developer kit for interfacing with the Slack Web API and Real Time Messaging (RTM) API on Python 3.6 and above.

-> **Note**: This client should not be used in any current SlackClient apps without regarding our Migration Guide located [here](https://github.com/slackapi/python-slackclient/wiki/Migrating-to-2.x).

 [![pypi package][pypi-image]][pypi-url]
 [![Build Status][travis-image]][travis-url]
 [![Build Status][windows-build-status]][windows-build-url]